PauFont3/stonefish_rl/docs/README_girona500.md

 # G500Env — Reinforcement Learning Environment with the Girona500 Robot

 This environment implements a Reinforcement Learning scenario to control the **Girona500** robot and the **ECA5eMicro** manipulator inside a virtual pool using **Gymnasium**.
-The virtual pool included in the scene matches the dimensions of the real CIRS pool.
+The virtual pool in the scene matches the dimensions of the real CIRS pool.

 ---

 ## Prerequisites
 Before you start, make sure you have the following installed:
-- **Stonefish Simulator (v1.5.0 or higher)** — installed and working.
+- **Stonefish simulator (v1.5.0 or higher)** — installed and working.
 - **Python 3.10** and `pip`.
 - **Virtual environment** with the project dependencies (`requirements.txt`).
 - **CMake** and a **C++17** compiler.